-A recent study carried out by one of our software partners KnowBe4 revealed the top reasons we are likely to click on scam/ phishing emails.
+A study carried out by one of our software partners KnowBe4 revealed the top reasons we are likely to click on scam/ phishing emails.

 What is a phishing email?

-This is done in order to lure a user into clicking on it and potentially compromising the security of their system by opening a bad link or accidentally allowing the phisher to gain confidential information such as password details.
+This is done in order to lure a user into clicking on it and potentially compromising the security of their system.
+This can happen by opening a bad link or accidentally allowing the phisher to gain confidential information such as password details.